jbrubake/sharpie/README.md

 report, small differences due to rounding or oddities in the way `Springsharp` outputs values can occur.
 These should still be reported although they may not result in any changes.

-`sharpie` currently only supports Imperial measurements.
-It will display Metric equivalents but loading a `Springsharp` file with Metric units will give incorrect results as the numbers will be interpreted as Imperial.